LMithilesh-26/LMithilesh-26/README.md

-<h2 >Hi there 👋, I'm Mithilesh </h2>
+<h2 align="centre">Hi there 👋, I'm Mithilesh Lathkar</h2>

-<h4>I'm a student at the Vishwakarma Institute of Information Technology studying Information Technology.
-I am currently exploring web development and competitive programming. </h4>
+- I'm a passionate Information Technology student at Vishwakarma Institute of Information Technology.
+- Welcome to my GitHub playground, where I blend creativity with code.

+## 🚀 About Me

+- 🔭 I’m currently exploring the vast universe of Web Development and sharpening my skills in Competitive Programming.
+- 👯 I’m open to collaborations and always excited to connect with fellow developers.

+- Feel free to explore my projects, provide feedback, or reach out for collaboration.
+Let's build something awesome together! 🚀

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">